Tips & Tricks to Make Young Green Coconut Kefir (yck)

 - Bottled coconut water is often pink and that’s usually fine.
 Certain brands, like Harmless Harvest and Exotic Superfoods are pink due to phenolic-antioxidant compounds that naturally occur in plants and react with enzymes in coconut water exposed to air.
 You don’t want very pink, syrupy, sour, or cloudy water.
 Here’s a video by Healthy Gut Girl on how to make yck with store-bought coconut water.

 - Save the coconut meat inside of each coconut.
 Scoop out gently and blend with some coconut water, place in fridge until first batch of yck is ready, then add 3 tbsp. of yck per pint of pureed coconut meat for a probiotic-rich pudding (see recipe).

 - Your first batch might look/taste different then subsequent batches.
 It might taste more flat at first, and won’t be as fizzy/foamy, but should get more fizzy with each subsequent transfer.
 This is why it’s best to rely on taste and smell NOT how things look.

 - My husband and I created Oven Kit, essentially a small incubator for keeping temperatures constant when making unsalted cultured foods like yck.

 - Use Mason jars as they allow air to escape but don’t allow air in to contaminate.

 - Make a Coconut Mojito with yck, mint leaves, stevia extract, and squeeze of lime ??

-I’m getting better results since adding young coconut kefir; I have longstanding “gut problems” and thankful for the relief I finally feel!
+I’m getting better results since adding young coconut kefir; I have longstanding “gut problems” and thankful for Tara for the relief I finally feel!